CBZ-D-velop/Ansible-Role-Labocbz-Install-Java/README.md

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez

+### 2023-08-27: Remove SID

+* Role use SID repository to install Java, so reposis deleted after installation

 ## Authors

 * Lord Robin Crombez